 Squad or Lone Wolf?
 Pros and Cons of Agencies and Solo Freelancers

-Leaning toward an agency?
+Leaning toward an outsourcing agency?

 Outsourcing tasks to an agency is like having a team of lawyers, not just one.
 “Big-shot feels.”
 You’re leaning in the right direction if:

 You have a project, not a task.
 For example, you want to build your social media presence.
-Hiring an agency, or hiring a skilled virtual assistant affiliated to one, gives you a well-rounded focus: images, videos, text, scheduling, interaction all handled by a team member who specializes in it.
+Hiring an agency, or hiring a skilled virtual assistant affiliated with one, gives you a well-rounded focus: images, videos, text, scheduling, and interaction all handled by a team member who specializes in it.

 Data organization.
-Many startups become so busy with starting up that their data and files pile up on them.
+Many startups become so busy that their data and files pile up on them.
 They don’t notice until the pile is on a threatening scale.
 Outsource this to an agency.
 Bring in a team of skilled virtual assistants to clean up and organize everything, and to maintain order.

 Is that an argument in favor of contacting an agency?
 Yes.
 If you need it.

-Leaning toward just the one freelancer?
+Leaning toward just one contractor?

-Hiring ONE skilled virtual assistant or go-to expert is like having a doctor on-call.
+Hiring ONE skilled virtual assistant or go-to expert is like having a doctor on call.
 “Big-shot feels,” too.
 You’re leaning in the right direction if:

 You have a task rather than a project.
 For example, email correspondence and newsletter creation/scheduling.
-In addition, your skilled virtual assistant can also add your Twitter account to her workload.
+In addition, your skilled virtual assistant can also add your Twitter account to their workload.
 Tweeting is correspondence as well.

 In several cases, there is such a thing as too many cooks spoiling the broth.
-And for small, repetitive and routine tasks, especially for startups just going off the ground, not only would ONE skilled virtual assistant do it better, it would also free your time and focus for bigger things.
+And for small, repetitive, and routine tasks, especially for startups just going off the ground, not only would ONE skilled virtual assistant do it better, but it would also free your time and focus for bigger things.

 Social media management.
-As opposed to a campaign, managing your social media ensures you’re up to date and active.
+As opposed to a campaign, managing your social media ensures you’re up-to-date and active.
 It doesn’t require a team–if anything, you need ONE consistent voice and style in your posts across the board.